-After more than a year of the COVID-19 pandemic, one of the only silver linings has been the ability for many to work remotely.
+A worldwide pandemic showed us that working from home was successful for more businesses than we thought possible.
 While this presents its own challenges, one of the benefits is extended trips that would have been impossible while tethered to an office.

 Unfortunately, internet access and speeds vary widely across the country.
-One report estimates that nearly 163 million Americans aren’t using the internet at broadband speeds — defined by the Federal Communications Commission (FCC) as 25 Mbps, and a bare minimum needed to work remotely.
+One report shows that some 157.3 million people in the U.S. do not use the internet at broadband speeds — defined by the Federal Communications Commission (FCC) as 25 Mbps, and a bare minimum needed to work remotely.

 On this page:

-For this report, the Allconnect team analyzed internal data from 152,187 speed tests in the United States collected between October 2020 to April 2021.
-Data on provider plans and prices was gathered from the FCC.
-We also used the latest Census data to determine the percent of housing designated as vacation housing.
+For this report, the Allconnect team analyzed internal data from 152,187 speed tests in the United States collected between September 2022 to March 2023.
+Data on the availability of 250/25 Mbps, 1000/100 Mbps and 5G mobile speeds was gathered from the FCC.
+We also used Census data to determine the percentage of computer and internet use in each city on our list.
 Scores were weighted as follows:

 Overall, the best places to work remotely tend to be smaller towns situated around larger cities.
 These usually have the best combination of vacation rentals, internet speed and extensive coverage.